Competition: Open for the 2017 academic year

 220 Laurier Avenue West, Suite 1550

-All applications received by the deadline that meet the eligibility requirements are evaluated by the Canadian Scholarship Selection Committee.
+All applications received by the deadline that meet the eligibility requirements will be evaluated by the Canadian Scholarship Selection Committee.

 Preselected applications will be nominated to the New Zealand CSFP Committee where the final selection of scholarship recipients will be made.
-The results will be communicated to CBIE in September 2015.
-Notification will be sent out to successful candidates in September 2015 by Universities New Zealand - Te Pōkai Tara.
+The results will be communicated to CBIE in November 2016.
+Notification will be sent out to all pre-selected candidates in November 2016 by Universities New Zealand - Te Pōkai Tara.

 All recommendations of the Canadian Scholarship Selection Committee and decisions made by the New Zealand CSFP Committee are final and are not open to appeal.